OleHolmNielsen/Slurm_tools/partitions/README.md

 ```
 Usage: showpartitions [-p partition-list] [-g] [-N] [-m] [-a|-P] [-f] [-h] [-n]
 where:
 	-p partition-list: Print only jobs in partition(s) <partition-list>
 	-g: Print also GRES information.
 	-N: Print also Node list in each partition
 	-m: Print minimum and maximum values for memory and cores/node.
-        -a|-P: Display information about all partitions including hidden ones.
+	-a|-P: Display information about all partitions (including hidden ones),
+		 and include also nodes that are in maintenance mode.
 	-f: Show all partitions from the federation if a member of one.
-Only Slurm 18.08 and newer.
+Requires Slurm 18.08 and newer.
 	-n: no headers or colors will be printed (for parsing).
 	-h: Print this help information.

 	Notes about the columns:
 	1. An * after the partition name identifies the default Slurm partition.
 	2. An @ after the partition state means that some nodes are pending a reboot.
 	3. An $ after the partition state means that some nodes are in maintenance mode.
 	4. An R after the partition name identifies a root-only Slurm partition.
 	5. An H after the partition name identifies a hidden Slurm partition.
 ```

 Example output: